Gedeonobae/simple_shell/README.md

 6.Your shell should not have any memory leaks

-7.No more than 5 functions per file
+7.No more than 5 functions per file.

-8.All your header files should be include guarded
+8.All your header files should be include guarded.

 9.Use system calls only when you need to (why?)